hannorein/rebound/docs/integrators.md

 All other members of this structure are only for internal use and should not be changed manually.

-## TES

-TES stands for **T**errestrial **E**xoplanet **S**imulator.
-TES builds upon the classic Encke method and integrates only the perturbations to Keplerian trajectories to reduce both the error and runtime of simulations.
-Variable step size is used throughout to enable close encounters to be precisely handled.
-The algorithm is described in detail in [Bartram & Wittig 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.504..678B/abstract).

-!!!
-Important
-    TES is a new addition to REBOUND.
-Whereas it has been tested extensively, you might experience some bugs and there are likely edge cases where it will not return physical results.
-It is therefore especially important to make sure that simulations using TES are converged and not dependent on any numerical parameters.
-This can be done by varying the timestep and other parameters or by comparing results to simulations using other integrators.
-Please report any issue that you encounter on GitHub.

-The following code shows how to enable TES and how to set some of its control parameters.

-=== "C"
-    ```c
-    struct reb_simulation* r = reb_create_simulation();
-    r->integrator = REB_INTEGRATOR_TES;
-    r->ri_tes.dq_max = 1e-2;
-    r->ri_tes.recti_per_orbit = 1.61803398875;
-    r->ri_tes.epsilon = 1e-6;
-    ```

-=== "Python"
-    ```python
-    sim = rebound.Simulation()
-    sim.integrator = "tes"
-    sim.ri_tes.dq_max = 1e-2
-    sim.ri_tes.recti_per_orbit = 1.61803398875
-    sim.ri_tes.epsilon = 1e-6
-    ```

-The setting for TES are stored in the `reb_simulation_integrator_tes` structure.
-For almost all use cases TES will work best with default settings for all configuration variables below and can therefore be left uninitialized in your code.
-The two cases where a user may want the adjust these values are if: 1) a severe shrinkage of the semi-major axis of the inner-most planet is expected; 2) the ratio of the most massive planet mass to that of the star exceeds 1e-2, and in this case it is typically better to use IAS15.

-`dq_max` (`double`)
-:   The value of dq/q that triggers a rectification.
-Generally, this variable can be left at the default value of $10^{-2}$ as the `recti_per_orbit` variable is the main rectification trigger.
-One exception is for systems where the ratio of the most massive planet's mass to the stellar mass is greater than $10^{-2}$, and in this case the value should be set to that ratio to avoid excessive rectification frequency.
-However, in this use case it is typically better to use IAS15 instead.

-`recti_per_orbit` (`double`)
-:   The number of rectifications per orbit.
-This variable can be brought closer to 1 to slightly reduce computational costs in low mass ratio (planets to star) systems but the default value of 1.61803398875, the golden ratio, is recommended to ensure accuracy.

-`epsilon` (`double`)
-:   TES is an adaptive integrator.
-It chooses its timesteps automatically.
-This parameter controls the accuracy of the integrator.
-The default value is $10^{-6}$ which has been chosen heuristically from a wide range of test cases and is therefore the recommended value for all integrations.

-    !!!
-Important
-        It is tempting to change `epsilon` to achieve a speedup at the loss of some accuracy.
-However, that makes rarely sense.
-The reason is that TES is a very high (15th!) order integrator.
-Suppose we increase the timestep by a factor of 10.
-This will increase the error by a factor of $10^{15}$.
-In other words, a simulation that previously was converged to machine precision will now have an error of order unity.

-`orbital_period` `(double`)
-:   This specifies the shortest dynamic period of all objects in the system and is set automatically by REBOUND.
-The only use case for changing this is if you are expecting severe shrinkage of the semi-major axis of the inner-most planet and in this case it might make sense to reduce the period accordingly.

-`warnings` `(uint32_t`)
-:   To silence the TES warning message, set this variable to 1.

-All other members of this structure are only for internal TES use.

 ## No integrator
 Sometimes it might make sense to simply not advance any particle positions or velocities.
 By selecting this integrator, one can still perform integration steps, but particles will not move.